 10. Basket sneaking

-This dark pattern is popular with e-commerce sites.
+Ecommerce sites commonly use this dark pattern.
 It occurs when a company unexpectedly adds items, usually upgrades or add-ons, to your shopping cart.
-If you fail to notice that the company selected the upgrade or add-on for you and don't uncheck the opt-in selection, the additional charge will process for something you didn't want or willingly choose.
+If you fail to notice that the company has selected the upgrade or add-on for you and don't uncheck the opt-in selection, an additional charge will be processed for something you didn't want or choose willingly.

 Prepare for more aggravation, as the company's designers won't make reversing this unwanted charge obvious or easy for you.